billgraziano/xelogstash/README.md

 See the section below on derived fields for a description of the "mssql_" and "xe_" fields

 ## <a name="prefixes"></a>Prefixes and keeping your place
 The application keeps track how far it has read into the extended event file target using a status file.
 This file holds the file name and offset of each read for that session.
 The file is named `PREFIX_ServerName_Session.status`.
-There is also a ".0" while is used while the application is running.
+There is also a ".0" fiel that is used while the application is running.
 You can tell the application to start all over by deleting the status file.
 The "ServerName" above is populated by `@@SERVERNAME` from the instance.

 The `PREFIX` is nothing more than a way to group files together.
 I found it very useful for testing and when I was first starting.
-Now I just have it to "PROD" in the defaults and don't mess with it.
+Now I just have it set to "PROD" in the defaults and don't mess with it.

 ## <a name="app-settings"></a>Application Settings